KiselevOleg/wordstatistic/README.md

 A service nextjs-frontend contains a nextjs frontend project with all frontend.

-All connections are listened in a ngix server that separates requests into a frontend part and into a backend cluster (with a gategay based on traefik).
+All connections are listened in a ngix server that separates requests into a frontend part (the service nextjs-frontend) and into a backend cluster (with a gategay based on traefik).

 All setting of host names can be found in /ngix/ngix.conf